Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Preliminaries

 \subsection{General Notation}

-Vector values are denoted by boldface (e.g. $\bx$) and scalars by normalface (e.g. $x$).
-Random variables are upper-cased ($X$) and their instantiations lower-cased ($x$). $\EE$ denoted expectation. $\exp(x)$ denotes the exponential function, $\e^x$ (we will use both notations interchangeably). $\ln$ denotes the natural logarithm (to the base $e$) and $\log$ denotes the base 2 logarithm.
-Correspondingly, all communication rates are given in bits per channel use. $[a,b]$ denotes the interval $\{x\in\RR:a \leq x \leq b\}$, and $(a,b)$ denotes $\{x\in\RR:a < x < b\}$.
+Vector values will be denoted by boldface (e.g., $\bx$) and scalars by normalface (e.g., $x$).
+Random variables will be upper-cased ($X$) and their instantiations lower-cased ($x$).
+The expectation operator will be denoted by $\EE$.
+The exponential function will be denoted by $\exp(x)$ and $\e^x$ (we will use both notations interchangeably).
+The natural logarithm (to the base $\e$) will be denoted by $\ln$ and the base 2 logarithm by $\log$.
+Correspondingly, all communication rates are given in bits per channel use.
+The interval $\{x\in\RR:a \leq x \leq b\}$ will be denoted by $[a,b]$, and the interval $\{x\in\RR:a < x < b\}$ by $(a,b)$.